When Do You Need a Legal Representative in Argentina?

-Company incorporation: appoint a Legal Representative in Argentina
+Company incorporation: Appoint a Legal Representative in Argentina

-In the latter case, the Legal Representative will act as the person who represents the interests and carries out the will of a foreign company in the country, solely in its role as shareholder.
+In the latter case, the legal representative will act as the person who represents the interests and carries out the will of a foreign company in the country, solely in its role as shareholder.

 In this case, the responsibility assumed by the person appointed as the Legal Representative includes carrying out commercial activities of the foreign company in Argentina.
 They’re exposed to relatively low risk, because Article 123 essentially limits their activity to being a shareholder or shareholder of an Argentine company.

-Who can be appointed as Legal Representative?
+Who can be appointed as a Legal Representative in Argentina?

-A company or legal entity is not allowed to act as a Legal Representative in Argentina.
+A company or legal entity is not allowed to act as a legal representative in Argentina.

 The designation of a company’s legal representation is formalized during the company registration process.